angular/components/src/lib/button-toggle/button-toggle.md

 The button-toggles will present themselves as either checkboxes or radio-buttons based on the presence of the `multiple` attribute.

-For button toggles with icons only, Each button toggle should be marked with meaningful label by `aria-label` or `aria-labelledby`.
+For button toggles with icons only, each button toggle should be marked with a meaningful label by `aria-label` or `aria-labelledby`.

-For button toggle groups, each group should be marked with meaningful label  by adding `aria-label` or `aria-labelledby`.
+For button toggle groups, each group should be marked with a meaningful label by adding `aria-label` or `aria-labelledby`.